 The temple we see on the neighbouring sand dune is for Mahanandeeswara.
 He is the brother of Veerabhadra.
 He sang Mangalam here to pacify his brother.
 Expressing his inability to do so, he turned himself into a stone there.”Story shared by the Gate Keeper at Pattiseema.

-If you know the story of Pattiseema or, if you are the priest who spoke to me, you would know that this is it!
-This is the story.
-Then why are the Gate Keeper and the Priest convinced that the former doesn’t know?
+If you know the story of Pattiseema or, if you are the priest who spoke to me, you would know that this is the story!

-Why are some people considered more knowledgeable than others, especially in cases where both have the exact same information?
+Why are some people considered more knowledgeable than others; even in cases where both can have the same information?

-The only part where the stories divulge a little are about the story of Mahanandeeswara.
-The priest told me that the story of Mahanandeeswara is a fantasy woven by the locals.
+The only part where the stories divulge a little is about the story of Mahanandeeswara.
+The priest told me that the story of Mahanandeeswara is not accurate; it is rather a tale woven by the locals.

 Veerabhadra’s story: Whose version?

-There could be more reasons and explainations.
-But here is an explanation that I would like you to consider, taken from the book Textures of Time:
+Here is an explanation for this, taken from the book Textures of Time: